 |Head Size||105 sq. in.|

 Gamma is offering four sizes in this racquet that is 19, 21, 23, and 25 Inches.
-That means if it becomes favorite of your child then he/she can adopt this racquet when grown up as well.
-Gamma is long-lasting brand in the tennis world and has a good reputation in racquets technology.
+That means if it becomes a favorite of your child then he/she can adopt this racquet when grown up as well.
+Gamma is a long-lasting brand in the tennis world and has a good reputation in racquets technology.

 Best Tennis Racquet for 9-10 Years Kids

 If your little girl kid wants style and game in one racquet then it’s good to go.
-Its beauty is combined with pink and white colors with logo, that makes it fashionable stylish.
+Its beauty is combined with pink and white colors with logo, which makes it fashionable stylish.
 Simply it’s perfect for your little girls to play the game

 |Head Size||107 Sq.
 In|